The University has a range of specialist research facilities available for external organisations to access.

 Cohen Geochemistry Laboratory

-Our Cohen Geochemistry laboratory suite has been designed for geochemical research in all areas of environmental geosciences.
-The facility is a collaborative and flexible space with specialist equipment available for:
+Our Cohen Geochemistry laboratory suite has been designed and built for geochemical research in all areas of environmental geosciences.
+The facility operates as a collaborative and flexible space with specialist equipment available for: sample processing and extractions; radiochemical and microbiological experimentation; and for chemical and stable isotope analysis.
+We offer logistical support, assistance with analysis, and method development research.

 Haldrup F-55 Grass Harvester